mikegratton/LetsTalk/README.md

 # Introduction

 Let's Talk is a C++ communication library compatible with DDS (the Data Distribution Service) designed for simple and efficient interprocess coordination on local networks.
-As DDS is the communication standard used by ROS2, it's compatible with ROS2.
-The library is an API wrapped around the FastDDS library, along with a distribution of that library and cmake tools for compiling/linking to DDS.
+The library is simple API for publish/subscribe, request/reply, and reactor communication patterns, along with some concurrency tools.
+Let's Talk also ships a self-contained distribution of FastDDS designed to be built inline with you project.
+CMake support for DDS is provided through macros designed to make handling IDL files as painless as possible.
 It's guiding principle is that *simple things should be easy*.
-So it trys to adopt sensible defaults while providing access to more functionality through optional arguments.
+It tries to adopt sensible defaults while providing access to more functionality through optional arguments.

 # Links